kosli-dev/cli/docs.kosli.com/content/getting_started/evidence.md

 Some types of evidence naturally belong to an **artifact** - e.g. *unit test* or *snyk scan*.
 Some relate to the source code itself and you can report these on a **commit** - e.g. *code coverage* or *pull request*.

 It's up to you to decide and if you want to attach it all to an artifact it'll work fine.
-But if you produce multiple artifacts from the same commit you have a possibility to report a commit evidence that will be **automatically** attached to all **artifacts** reported to **ALL or selected flows** built from that commit.
+But if you produce multiple artifacts from the same commit you can choose to report a commit evidence that will be **automatically** attached to all **artifacts** reported to **ALL or selected flows** built from that commit.
 That way you won't have to report the same evidence multiple times to each artifact separately.

 {{< hint info >}}